kunalgorithm/graphql-fullstack/README.md

 ```

-and run
-`npx prisma migrate save --name init --experimental`
+## Migrate your database

+`yarn migrate:save`

-to save your first database migration.
+and add a name, perhaps simply "init", to save your first database migration.
 When asked whether to create a SQLite file, select yes.
 Then, apply the migration by running

-`npx prisma migrate up --experimental`
+`yarn migrate:up`

+Finally, run

+`yarn generate`

+to generate the prisma client to reflect the new changes.

 ### Adding a new field